-I believe that one should use the elements that shape the patient’s needs as a guide.
+I believe that the elements that shape the patient’s needs are a useful guide for understanding why healthcare is the way it is.
 I have put forward there that these elements are helplessness without others, uncertainty as to when, uncertainty about success, and chance of relevant losses.

 In healthcare systems, these four elements are addressed by two actors, each actor tackling a pair of elements:

 I have taken the liberty to create new terms to describe two very familiar actors in healthcare.
 My intention is to trigger a new perspective for a subject that is so commonly overlooked.

 The dependable expert helps the patient overcome immediate discomfort and/or reduce the chances of future discomfort.
 It’s a role held by physicians and related professionals.
 The dependable expert helps the patient in their time of trouble, and thus addresses the helplessness without others.
 They are the others that come to help.

 Since the dependable experts are the ones performing the actual care, they are also deeply connected to the uncertainty about success.
 In fact, this is one of the good reasons for the patient to seek experts.

 A risk bearer is someone who takes on the risk for someone else.
 In the case of healthcare, the risk bearer is either a private health insurance company — as for most Americans — or a government-related institution — as in Medicare, Medicaid, and Veterans Affairs.
 The risk bearer plays the role of an insurer, and thus is responsible for helping the patient cope with the chance of relevant losses and the uncertainty as to when incidents could happen.